IzzySmith/AI-coding-challenge/README.md

 ### Data

-Using the Twitter API with the filters 'Egpyt' and 'Terrorism'
+Queried the Twitter API with the filters 'Egpyt' and 'Terrorism'.
+This was restricted to the last 7 days, as, with a free basic account, I query a longer time span.

+The data was parsed to show

+'date, time: retweet or not, @user_name and text'

 ### Model
 ##### Description and motivation